qi-wang-uc/ez-afm/README.md

 All the files (`crd`, `psf`, `dcd`, `prm` and `rtf`) generated will be compatible with CHARMM package for further analysis.

 Program currently under testing and debugging.
-A short demo can be found at `main-prog/test`.
+A short demo is provided (afm-demo.gif).